Alessandro Valignano: Japan

 Valignano exercised his position as Visitor by overseeing all of the Jesuit missions in Asia from the major Portuguese port of Macau.
 He had a particular focus on Japan, however, and made three extended visits there in 1579–1583, 1590–1592 and 1598–1603.

-During his first visit in 1581, he wrote Il Cerimoniale per i Missionari del Giappone to set forth guidelines for Jesuits.
+During his first visit in 1579, he wrote Il Cerimoniale per i Missionari del Giappone to set forth guidelines for Jesuits.
 In the writing, he mapped Jesuit hierarchy to that of Zen Buddhists even though he detested them.
 He claimed that, in order not to be despised by the Japanese, every Jesuit should behave according to the class to which he belonged.
 As a result, Jesuit fathers served daimyōs sumptuous dishes and walked around Nagasaki with armed Japanese servants.
+He had arrived accompanied by a sub-Saharan African servant named Yasuke, but Yasuke left him in 1581 to serve a daimyo.

 Such a luxurious life and authoritarian attitudes among Jesuits in Japan were criticized not only by rival mendicant orders but also by some Jesuits.
 In addition, his detailed instructions on customs and manners suggest that his understanding of Japanese culture was only superficial.

 As was ordered by the Superior General, he devoted efforts to nurturing Japanese priests.
 He forced Francisco Cabral to resign as Superior of the Jesuit mission in Japan since Cabral opposed his plans.
 But it was not only Cabral who disagreed with Valignano.
 In fact, Valignano remained in a minority within the Jesuits in Japan.
 Valignano was optimistic about training of native priests, but many Jesuits doubted the sincerity of Japanese converts.
 Valignano himself came to hold a negative view after his second visit in Japan—although he did not give up his hope.
 After Valignano's death, negative reports from Japan were reflected in the policies of the headquarters of the Society of Jesus in Rome in 1610s, and the society heavily restricted admission and ordination of Japanese Catholics.
 Ironically, persecution by the Tokugawa shogunate forced Jesuits to rely increasingly on Japanese believers.
 In spite of the headquarter's policies, the Jesuit college in Macau, which was founded by Valignano, produced a dozen Japanese priests.